amacias2/SOAR/README.md

 ## Deployment

-Run it on the requested server and implement [ ... ] curl wgit
+Run it on the requested server and implement [ ... ] curl, wgit

 ## Stretch Goals

 -Implementation of Carbon Black, McAfee, and other security tools during the scanning and remediation phase, so that the information can be consolidated and pulled to populate the ticket <br>

 -Automate monthly security reports on dashboards in ServiceNow

+-Have the lab owner information, which is currently a static excel, dynamically updated

 ## Authors
  Alondra Macias, Avanthika Ramesh, Nathan Michelena